NRamrakh/Registration-App/Readme.md

 # Registration App

 This is an android application.
+It lets user register into a department and view his profile.

 **Frame work used:** Android Studio
 **Languages used:** XML, Java